oliverjamescox/100-days-of-code/r1-log.md

 **Today's Progress**: Codecademy Go practice & reading

 **Thoughts**: Really enjoying Codecademy Go app, shame it doesn't track progress, at least I can focus on key areas.
 Unusual lightbulb moment with vanilla javascript, assigning what a function returns to a variable.
 Revisiting fundamentals I have been trying to go into greater detail asking why.
 Continued reading through [javascript.info](https://javascript.info) finishing up the fundamentals section.

+---

+### Day 11: June 15th, Monday

+**Today's Progress**: Codecademy Go practice

+---

+### Day 12: June 16th, Tuesday

+**Today's Progress**: Finished Reading the [javascript.info](https://javascript.info) fundamentals section and started reading the code quality section

+---

+### Day 13: June 17th, Wedneday

+**Today's Progress**: Finished up code quality section and dove into the next, objects! always reached for dot notation but saw the merits of bracket notation and keen to try them out.
+Codecademy Go practice as usual, is a daily staple of mine.
+Really enjoying the app.

+---